alyssavanerelli/C4L_phylogenomics/README.md

    ```

 ### BUSCO completeness results
 In each `short_summary...txt` file, you will find the completeness scores for that genome assembly.
-They should match the graph below.
+They should match the graph below (the graph below will not be produced with the busco code but the numbers should match).

 [BUSCO results figure](https://github.com/alyssavanerelli/C4L_phylogenomics/blob/main/busco_results.pdf)